-Deloitte latest Global Human Capital Trends report finds that 78% of its respondents believe diversity and inclusion is a competitive advantage.
-Today, the San Francisco Bay Area has taken the #1 position for U.S. regions with the largest skills gap.
-So, if you take the most unemployed sector of the workforce, which happens to be young men of color – and train them to stay on successful career pathways – you are solving two major problems at the same time: shrinking the skills gap and increasing the multi-cultural talent pool, employers need to compete in the global economy.
+Deloitte’s latest Global Human Capital Trends report finds that 78% of its respondents believe diversity and inclusion is a competitive advantage.
+Today, the San Francisco Bay Area has taken the No. 1 position for U.S. regions with the largest skills gap.
+So, if you take the most unemployed sector of the workforce, which happens to be young men of color—and train them to stay on successful career pathways—you are solving two major problems at the same time: shrinking the skills gap and increasing the multicultural talent pool, both of which employers need to compete in the global economy.

 In 2018, The Future at Work Leadership Network will convene business leaders to help distill the insights gained from the BAYEP Career Pathway Summit to effectively champion and support employers working to cultivate diverse talent pipelines and apply those findings in real time within their companies.

-With 40% of companies struggling to fill jobs, and 75% of all entry-level annual salaries equating to the cost of replacing those same workers – finding skilled talent from communities living on the margins of society is not charity work.
+With 40% of companies struggling to fill jobs, and 75% of all entry-level annual salaries equating to the cost of replacing those same workers, finding skilled talent from communities living on the margins of society is not charity work.
 Instead, it is a competitive advantage for businesses that want to build a racially and culturally diverse consumer base and compete in the increasingly diverse global economy.
-The over 5.3 million young people that are unemployed – represent our nation’s missing middle class and our future workforce.
+The 5.3 million young people who are unemployed represent our nation’s missing middle class and our future workforce.

 When considering improvements to your Diversity & Inclusion initiatives, we recommend you remember three key takeaways: